rackerlabs/mimic/docs/development/getting-started.rst

 In my experience, it is easiest to install a brewed 2.7 python.
 To install a brew python, you'll need to have `homebrew`_ installed.

-The following commands will build the standalone application and run it's tests.
+The following commands will build the standalone application and run its tests.

 .. code-block:: console